cwe1ss/microservices-template/services/_internal-http-bus/README.md

 An internal service that:
-* exposes a HTTP API
-* uses Dapr pub/sub to subscribe to "CustomerCreatedEvent"-events from the topic "customer-created" (published to by "internal-grpc-sql-bus")
+* uses Dapr pub/sub to subscribe to "CustomerCreatedEvent"-events from the topic "customer-created" (published by "internal-grpc-sql-bus")
-* Any event coming to that topic that is not a "CustomerCreatedEvent" event, will be subscribed to by "/receive-fallback" and an error will be logged.
+* has a "/receive-fallback"-endpoint which subscribes to any message coming to that topic that is not a "CustomerCreatedEvent" event and logs it as an error.
-* returns the list of customer ids in the endpoint "/received-customers"
+* exposes a HTTP API endpoint "GET /received-customers": It returns data about the "CustomerCreatedEvent"-messages it received from "internal-grpc-sql-bus"